shawnrhoads/gu-psyc-347/docs/module-00-06_Contributing.md

 - Continued one-on-one communication after requests to cease.
 - Deliberate "outing" of any aspect of a person's identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 - Publication of non-harassing private communication, such as a physical or email address, without their explicit permission
-- Jokes that resemble the above, such as "hipster racism", still count as harassment even if meant satirically or ironically.
+- Jokes that resemble the above still count as harassment even if meant satirically or ironically.
 - Trolling, insulting or derogatory comments, and personal or political attacks

 If you have questions or concerns about these issues please contact [Shawn Rhoads](https://github.com/shawnrhoads) and share your opinions and suggestions.